scakc/AI-Game-Players/README.md

 # AI-Game-Players
-Contains machine learning that can play games
+Contains machine learning models that can learn to play simple games like chess, atari, tic-tac-toe etc.